 - Help and Feedback

-- Hashtags count toward the 140-character limit on Twitter, so keep it short and obvious.
+- Hashtags count toward the 280-character limit on Twitter, so keep it short and obvious.
 For instance, in promoting the event “Zen meditation at Rockefeller,” you could use the hashtag #ZenMed.

-- You can use the hashtag in the context of what you’re tweeting.
+- To save characters, you can use the hashtag in the context of what you’re tweeting.
 An example: “Find your inner Buddha during #ZenMed.
 Only 4 more days to sign up! http://tinyurl.com/22tr4r3”

 - Twitter will send you an e-mail.
 Confirm and activate your new account by clicking the link in the e-mail.